Lie detection: Polygraph

 Critics claim that "lie detection" by use of polygraphy has no scientific validity because it is not a scientific procedure.
 People have found ways to try and cheat the system, such as taking sedatives to reduce anxiety; using antiperspirant to prevent sweating; and positioning pins or biting parts of the mouth after each question to demonstrate a constant physiological response.
 As technology and research have developed many have moved away from polygraphing because of the drawbacks of this style of detection.
-Polygraphing has a 70% accuracy rate, which is only 16% better than lie detection in the general population.
+Supporters of polygraphing claim it has a 70% accuracy rate, 16% better than lie detection in the general population.
 Someone who has failed the test is more likely to confess than someone who has passed, contributing to polygraph examiners not learning about mistakes they have made and thus improving.

 Voice stress analysis

 Voice stress analysis (also called voice risk analysis) uses computers to compare pitch, frequency, intensity and micro tremors.
 In this way voice analysis "detect[s] minute variations in the voice thought to signal lying."
 It can even be used covertly over the phone, and has been used by banking and insurance companies as well as the government of the United Kingdom.
 Customers are assessed for truth in certain situations by banks and insurance companies where computers are used to record responses.
 Software then compares control questions to relevant questions assessed for deception.
 However, its reliability has been debated by peer-reviewed journals.
 "When a person lies, an involuntary interference of the nerves causes the vocal cords to produce a distorted sound wave, namely a frequency level which is different from the one produced by the same person when telling the truth."

 Several studies published in peer reviewed journals showed VSA to perform at chance level when it comes to detecting deception.
 Horvath, McCloughan, Weatherman, and Slowik, (2013), for example, tested VSA on the recordings of interrogation of 74 suspects.
 Eighteen of these suspects later confessed, making the deception the most likely ground truth.
 With 48% accurate classification, VSA performed at chance level.
 Several other studies showed similar results (Damphousse, 2008; Harnsberger, Hollien, Martin, & Hollien, 2009).
 In 2003, the National Research Council concluded "Overall, this research and the few controlled tests conducted over the past decade offer little or no scientific basis for the use of the computer voice stress analyser or similar voice measurement instruments."